The Law of Letting Go: Freedom Through Release and Transformation

 The Cost of Clinging to Draining Ties

-Some connections nourish, while others quietly deplete.
-Remaining bound to those who exploit generosity, drain energy, or dismiss authenticity erodes dignity.
+Human relationships carry profound energy.
+Some connections nourish, energise, and inspire; others silently deplete, extract, or diminish.
+Remaining bound to relationships that exploit generosity, dismiss authenticity, or undermine dignity drains the self.
 Attachment, when misplaced, becomes a form of self-betrayal.

 The Alchemy of Release